-7.1 Reporting Incidents in Donesafe
+Reporting Incidents in Donesafe

 DoneSafe is used to record reported incidents, track investigation progress and assign corrective actions.
 DoneSafe can be accessed by any Ryman computer or phone (weblink or offline app).
 Any person onsite without access to DoneSafe or who requires assistance to report an incident can report to the site Health and Safety Office or a member of the Site Management Team.
 Closeout of Injury classifications, Incident reports and Corrective Actions are to be completed in a timely manner.
+The project manager or allocated site management location manager must review and closeout all incidents in the review status in a timely manner.
 Serious incidents must be reported to Ryman Construction Health and Safety Manager and the Regional Construction Manager immediately by phone.
 They will advise you of further reporting actions if required.

-7.2 Incident Investigations
+Incident Investigations